 10. The UE completes the authentication (if initiated in step 7) and creates a NAS security context.
 UE shall respond to the NAS SMC it received from the AMF based on the selected algorithms and parameters as described in clause 6.7.2.
 The UE shall encapsulate the NAS SMC Complete in the EAP-5G Response.

-11. The N3IWF shall forward the NAS packet containg NAS SMC Complete to the AMF over the N2 interface.
+11. The N3IWF shall forward the NAS packet containing NAS SMC Complete to the AMF over the N2 interface.

 12. The AMF upon reception of the NAS SMC Complete from the UE or upon success of integrity protection verification, initiates the NGAP procedure to set up the AN context.
-AMF shall compute the N3IWF key, KN3IWF, for the establishment of the IPsec SA between the UE and the N3IWF and shall include it in the NGAP Initial Context Setup Request sent to the N3IWF.
+AMF shall compute the N3IWF key, KN3IWF, using the uplink NAS COUNT associated with NAS connection identifier "1" as defined in Annex A.9 for the establishment of the IPsec SA between the UE and the N3IWF and shall include it in the NGAP Initial Context Setup Request sent to the N3IWF.

 13. N3IWF sends an EAP-Success/EAP-5G to the UE upon reception of the NGAP Initial Context Setup Request containing the N3IWF key, KN3IWF.
 This completes the EAP-5G session and no further EAP-5G packets are exchanged.
-If the N3IWF does not receive the N3IWF key from AMF, the N3IWF shall respond with an EAP-Failure
+If the N3IWF does not receive the KN3IWF from AMF, the N3IWF shall respond with an EAP-Failure

-14. The IPsec SA is established between the UE and N3IWF by using the N3IWF key KN3IWF that was created in the UE and was received by N3IWF from the AMF in step 12.
+14. The IPsec SA is established between the UE and N3IWF by using the N3IWF key KN3IWF that was created in the UE using the uplink NAS COUNT associated with NAS connection identifier "1" as defined in Annex A.9 and was received by N3IWF from the AMF in step 12.

 15. Upon successful establishment of the IPsec SA between the UE and the N3IWF, the N3IWF shall send the NGAP Initial Context Setup Response message to the AMF.